FrancoBenedetti/quickdoc/README.md

 For documents to be viewable publicly, the linked Google Docs document must be shared using Publish to the Web.

-This set of files should be copied into a folder, e.g. with the name or 'manual' or 'documentation'.
+This set of files should be copied into a folder, e.g. with the name 'manual' or 'documentation'.

 Access the sample manual by using, e.g. https://yourdomain.com/manual.